marsyy/something/README.md

 # something

-Download confirm.7z and decompress it.
+Download confirm.zip and decompress it.